-Travelling down the country’s spine, Maconie moves through a land that is, in some ways, very much the same as the England of the thirties with its political turbulence, austerity, north/south divide, food banks and of course, football mania.
-Yet in other ways, it is completely unrecognisable; highstreets peppered with pound shops and e-cigarette vendors, smoothie bars and Costas on every corner.
+Travelling down the country’s spine, Maconie moves through a land that is, in some ways, very much the same as the England of the 30s with its political turbulence, austerity, north/south divide, food banks and of course, football mania.
+Yet in other ways, it is completely unrecognisable.

-Maconie visits the great, established and yet evolving cities of Leeds, Sheffield and London, as well as the sleepy hamlets, quiet lanes and roaring motorways.
+Maconie visits the great cities as well as the sleepy hamlets, quiet lanes and roaring motorways.
 He meets those with stories to tell and whose voices build a funny, complex and entertaining tale of Britain, then and now.
-Written in Maconie’s signature style, this is a fascinating exploration of a modern nation that, though looks and sounds strangely familiar, has been completely transformed.

 Factory, mine and mill.
 Industry, toil and grime.
 Its manufacturing roots mean we still see the North of England as a hardworking place.
 But, more than possibly anywhere else, the North has always known how to get dressed up, take itself out on the town and have a good time.
 After all, working and playing hard is its specialty, and Stuart Maconie is in search of what, exactly, this entails what it tells us about the North today.